Facility will store equipment for Parachute recreation rental service

 The float is a lot more child-friendly as well, and it’s something the whole family can do together, Binnian said.

 Year-to-date numbers show nearly 400 visitors, a number that’s also responsible for a year-to-date revenue of $9,908.
-Being the TOP Adventures service is heavily subsidized by the city, the revenue is used to offset its operating costs.
+The TOP Adventures service is heavily subsidized by the city, so the revenue is used to offset its operating costs.

 But in order to serve customers consistently eager to take on the landscape, the city needs to maintain its equipment.
 This means having to build precisely a 2,000-square-foot storage facility equipped with two large garage doors and capable of housing OHVs and river equipment.